 1. Culture of saving and spending

 Russians are not savers.
 On average, they spend around 80% of their income (source: Santander) and do not trust the bank to look after their hard-earned cash.
-The more long-lasting and valuable a product is, the more appealing it will be to Russian consumers.
+The more durable and valuable a product is, the more appealing it will be to Russian consumers.

 As a result, shopping in Russia is focused on needs rather than desires in a much greater way than in more affluent economies – only 16% of Russians consider shopping an enjoyable experience, 10% less than the global average (source: Santander).
 Spending power is relatively low for many consumers, so the concept of ‘retail therapy’ is often unattainable.
 Instead, consumers are looking to maximize their investment.
-As such, international brands need to market themselves in terms of reliability and value.
+Therefore, international brands need to market themselves in terms of reliability and value.

 2. Post-crash economics